Henry II of Ventimiglia

 The Ventimiglia heraldic shield, red with a gold chief, with the addition of the coats of arms of the Altavilla Kings of Sicily, for the marriage of Henry II to Isabella, Countess of Geraci.

 Henry II of Ventimiglia (c.
-1230 – 1308), Count of Ventimiglia, of Maro, Geraci and of Ischia, Lord of Collesano, Gangi and of Petralie, Lord of Gratteri, Isnello, Castel di Lucio, Ipsigro, Fisauli, Belici, Montemaggiore and Caronia, was Vicar General in the Marches of Ancona and the Duchy of Spoleto, on behalf of King Manfred of Sicily, and one of the main organizers of the Sicilian Vespers.
+1230 – 1308), Count of Ventimiglia, of Maro, Geraci and of Ischia, Lord of Collesano, Gangi and of Petralie, Lord of Gratteri, Isnello, Castel di Lucio, Ipsigro, Fisauli, Belici, Montemaggiore and Caronia, was Vicar General in Marche and the Duchy of Spoleto, on behalf of King Manfred of Sicily, and one of the main organizers of the Sicilian Vespers.

 Henry was also the founder of Castelbuono and began the construction of the castle there.
 Expropriated from the fiefs both in Sicily and in Liguria by Charles I of Anjou, he obtained recognition and restitution with the support of Frederick III of Aragon and the Republic of Genoa.
 He was ambassador of the Aragonese of Sicily to Genoa in 1300.